MikeKovarik/Sombra/readme.md

 ## Plans for the future

 * Finalizing API that's simple and sugar-coated.
-* Tidying up the code.
-Some parts are still a bit messy.
-Having the converters both streamable and also accessible from static methods makes for a messy code.
 * More ciphers - Vigenere, rot13 (and variations), xor, bifid, etc...
 Some are already in works from before.
-* Streamable Decoder classes.
-Each class currently is a stream of `.encode()`.
-Despite having `.decode()` method there's not.
 * CRC variants (modbus, xmodem, kermit, etc...)

 - [ ] Vigenere cipher